krixik-ai/krixik-docs/docs/examples/text-search/semantic_search.md

       IGNORANCE IS STRENGTH

-When introducing the [`summarize` module](modules/summarize.md) we applied a single module `summarize` pipeline to this document.
-This produced a summary that was about half the length of the original text.

-In the [recursive summarization](modules/summarize.md) section of that introduction we then applied the same single module pipeline two more times to produce a one paragraph summary of the text above.

-Here we will produce the same one paragraph summary by applying the recursive `summarize` pipeline defined above a single time to the input text.

-Below we [process](system/process.md) the input through our pipeline.
-Here we use the default model for[`summarize`](modules/summarize.md) for each of the three instances of the module.
+Below we [process](system/process.md) the input through our pipeline using the default model for each of our three modules.

 ```python